 |No regulations on food pairings or food preparation.||Cross-contact||No meat and dairy in the same meal.
 Requires completely separate prep spaces, surfaces and utensils to prevent cross-contact.|

-At both The College of Wooster and Kalamazoo College, Creative Dining teams only purchase the halal option for certain types of meat—like chicken—to prevent menu mix-ups.
+At these college accounts, Creative Dining teams only purchase the halal option for certain types of meat—like chicken—to prevent menu mix-ups.
 At The College of Wooster, halal meat is also used in all the college’s grab-and-go salads and sandwiches.

 While many non-Jewish people may have heard of Passover, not all may know about the Passover Seder dinner.
 Marking the beginning of the Passover holiday, the dinner often consists of items like hard boiled eggs, nuts and fruit, lamb and other elements to represent different parts of the Exodus story, when the Jewish people left Egypt.
 The College of Wooster hosts this meal for Jewish students every year, giving them an opportunity to celebrate their faith even when they’re away from home.